-Pump not working Fuse blown Replace fuse with correct value as per fuse table. illuminated on PSU Pump turned off Turn pump on by pressing the pump button at the control panel.
+Fault Possible Cause Proposed Fix Pump not Fuse blown Replace fuse with correct value as per fuse table. working Pump turned off Turn pump on by pressing the pump button at the control panel.
 Setting incorrect Both the internal and external pump feeds are controlled from the control panel.
 To alter the setting of the pump switch see section 3.8.
 Ensure the setting matches your desired requirement.
-Fault Possible Cause Proposed Fix Proposed Fix Lights not Fuse/s blown Replace fuse with correct value as per fuse table. working Lights turned off Turn Lights on by pressing the lights button, use dimmer at the control panel.
-Bluetooth Communications Bluetooth not paired Using System Settings menu, select Bluetooth Pair option not working illuminated on PSU Bluetooth not active on Device Ensure that the handheld device has Bluetooth switched on and that the device supports the Bluetooth 4 standard (BLE) Bluetooth out of range Ensure the handheld device is within 7M of the middle of the caravan/motorhome switch see section 3.8.
+Lights not Fuse/s blown Replace fuse with correct value as per fuse table. working Lights turned off Turn Lights on by pressing the lights button, use dimmer at the control panel.
+Bluetooth Communications Bluetooth not paired Using System Settings menu, select Bluetooth Pair option not working Bluetooth not active on Device Ensure that the handheld device has Bluetooth switched on and that the device supports the Bluetooth 4 standard (BLE) Bluetooth out of range Ensure the handheld device is within 7M of the middle of the caravan/motorhome switch see section 3.8.
 Ensure the setting matches your desired requirement.
 Bluetooth connection issue See App user guide for further details Remote Communications not working Account details not entered on App Enter details in Account page of App settings menu Account not registered at time of vehicle delivery Check with supplying dealer or Sargent Electrical that an account has been registered.